-PAG

-PART FIRST.
+PAG) H 15 PART FIRST.
 BIOGRAPHY OF A. B. WHITING.

-CHAPTER I.

-Birth and Lineage Does Blood tell?
-2 5

-CHAPTER II.

-Childhood. - Natural Spiritual Sight. - Brother and Sister. - First Bereavement. - The Mystic Tie 0

-CHAPTER III.

-School-days. - Temporary Withdrawal of the Clairvoyant Gift. - Consequent Skepticism 8

-CHAPTER IV.

-Removal to the West. - Return of the opened Vision. - Intro- duction to Spiritualism. - Wonderful Mediumistic Experiences. - Debut as a Public Lecturer at the Age of eighteen 4 2

-CHAPTER V.

-First Eastern Tour, and Trips through the West. - Incidents. - Media met with. - Close of first Year of Public Life. - The Compact.
-55

-CHAPTER VI.

-Second Appearance in Boston. - The Harvard Professors. - Pro- fessor Felton selects Subjects for Improvisation. - Extracts
+CHAPTER I. Birth and Lineage. - Does Blood tell? . : 25 CHAPTER II.
+Childhood. - Natural Spiritual Sight. - Brother and Sister. - First Bereavement. - The Mystic Tie.
+BO CHAPTER III.
+School-days. - Temporary Withdrawal of the Clairvoyant Gift. - Consequent Skepticism.
+88 CHAPTER IV.
+Removal to the West. - Return of the opened Vision. - Intro duction to Spiritualism. - Wonderful Mediumistic Experiences - Debut as a Public Lecturer at the Age of eighteen. • 42 CHAPTER V. • 74 First Eastern Tour, and Trips through the West. - Incidents. - Media met with. - Close of first Year of Public Life. - The Compact. e 55 CHAPTER VI.
+Second Appearance in Boston. - The Harvard Professors. - Pro fessor Felton selects Subjects for Improvisation. - Extract from the Boston Press. - First Trip to the far South. - Return Home in April, 1858. :s n 64 9